Education

 Importance of Decision Making

 The key to achieving success in business is making decisions while reducing the related risks.
-Regardless of the type of organisation or role, judgments must be made frequently under uncertain conditions.
+Regardless of the type of organisation or role, judgements must be made frequently under uncertain conditions.
 The spectrum of decision-making strategies goes from intuition to statistical analysis.
-Extensive familiarity with similar events and the ability to determine the best course of action informs judgement.
+Extensive familiarity with similar events and the ability to determine the best course of action inform judgement.
 Statistics use numbers and probability theory to measure what has occurred, what is expected to occur, and the dangers involved.

 What is Strategic Decision Making?

-What is Group Decision Making?
+What is Group Decision-Making?

 Group decision-making is a process where a group of individuals discuss and brainstorm ideas to come to a consensus.
 This process can be used in both personal and professional settings and is often used when a decision that will affect a group of people needs to be made.
 There are several advantages to using this method, including the ability to pool diverse ideas and perspectives and the potential for increased buy-in from those affected by the decision.